Check out this guide:

 Before the COVID-19 pandemic, ordering food online from restaurants had been steadily increasing.
 In fact, in 2019, about 60 percent of foodservice sales came from off-premise ordering.

-After the pandemic hit, online ordering and food delivery was a salvation to restaurants that struggled to keep their doors open and sales flowing in.
+After the pandemic hit, online restaurant ordering systems and food delivery was a salvation to restaurants that struggled to keep their doors open and sales flowing in.
 With dining in and going inside storefronts to order no longer an option, online and mobile orders increased by 286 percent during this time.

 Now, online ordering is not just a popular trend – it’s a system that is expected and relied on by the customer, as well as an essential tool for the survival of restaurants.

-Benefits of Online Ordering for Restaurants
+Benefits of Online Restaurant Ordering Systems

 What makes online ordering so great?
 We can think of at least 10 reasons why:

 An online menu ordering system allows restaurants to display an up-to-date menu, and remove out-of-stock items as they sell out.
 Therefore, the customer is always viewing a real-time menu.
 Instead of a customer asking specific questions about allergens on the phone, all of this info can be listed on the ordering dashboard for each menu item.
 With a few taps of a finger, every menu item the customer desires is in their cart.

 Modifications desired?
 Easy, the customer can add notes to their order and select modifications with a simple click.
 The payment process can then be securely completed on a computer or phone screen.
 From viewing the menu to paying, every part of the ordering process is streamlined through the online menu ordering system.